CosmicElodie/heigvd-pro-b-02/README.md

 		npm start

 ### IntelliJ Ultimate installation

 	1. Clone the repository.
 	2. From IntelliJ Ultimate, open the pom.xml found in the "/api" folder.
+	3. Once the project is imported, create a new run configuration.
+	4. Select spring-boot and use "entry.DevApplication" as main class.
+	5. Build and run the program.
+	6. Open a terminal and browse to "/web/src" then run the following commands: npm install npm start

+### Without maven installation

+	1. Clone the repository.
+	2. From IntelliJ Ultimate, open the pom.xml found in the "/api" folder.